How To Create a Budget In 7 Steps

 If pay varies, review the last three months and divide by 3 to get an average.

-Don't overthink.
-The goal is to start the budget, so pick a number and next month.
+Don't overthink it.
+The goal is to start the budget, so pick a number now and adjust it next month.
 Right now, we're looking for a starting point.

 3. Review your prior months’ expenses